python-arch/SFTA-SegDino/FINDINGS_SO_FAR.md

 This supports the protocol design: **use `mixed ops4 S4` as the stress-test regime** and `mixed ops2` as a moderate regime.

+## Pseudo-label quality diagnostics (holdout, per-image)
+We ran `tools/pseudolabel_quality.py` to produce per-image CSVs that quantify:
+- per-image Dice/IoU/BoundaryF/HD95
+- mean pixel entropy of the soft mask
+- “confidence mass” proxies such as `frac_conf` and `frac_conf_fg` at `conf_thr=0.9`
+- a precision-only proxy `conf_fg_precision` (how often confident predicted-FG pixels fall on GT-FG)

+### Observation
+- `mixed ops4 S4` shows **high dispersion**:
+  - some images remain easy (Dice > 0.9),
+  - some images are catastrophic (Dice ~0.1–0.4, very large HD95).
+- `mixed ops2 S4` is **much easier overall**, with many images in the ~0.8–0.95 Dice range, but still contains a few hard outliers.

+### Interpretation / reasoning
+This supports a key paper claim: under severe shift, pseudo-label reliability is **heterogeneous and brittle**—even if a subset of pixels is high-confidence, global mask quality can be poor.
+This is exactly the regime where “structure/symbolic” regularization may provide signal beyond naive pseudo-labeling.

 ## First attempt at adaptation baselines collapsed (and why)
 ### Observation
 Initial baseline adaptation runs (entropy / consistency / self-train / tent) collapsed to **all-empty predictions** (empty_rate=1.0).